rklopman/GettingandCleaningDataCourseProject/CodeBook.md

 #CodeBook Getting and Cleaning Data Course Project
 #Introduction
 This is the codebook of the data produced by running the script run_analysis.R on smartphone data.
+#Study design and summary choices
+##Study design
+The data is collected from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The input data contains 10299 observations with 561 measured variables.
+##Summary choices
+Measured variables are calculated by taking the average value of the original measured variables that are extracted.
+This is done per combination of activity and subject.
 #Variables
 ##Fixed variables
 Fixed variables are: